 Simbell is a hardware system to connect bells in a belfry or on a dumbbell to a computer located in the ringing room.

-There are three main active components to the system.
+There are two main active components to the system.

 TRANSMITTER